Phantom covering ideals in categories without enough projective morphisms: Covering ideals of relative phantom morphisms

-On the other hand, one may consider, for any set $\mathcal{S}$ of objects, the proper class flatly generated by $\mathcal{S}$, $\tau^{-1}(\mathcal{S})$.
-This class consists of all short exact sequences $\mathbb{E}$ which remain exact under $-\otimes S$, for every $S\in \mathcal{S}$.
-Note that it is clearly closed under direct limits and has enough injectives.
-In particular, when $\C=R\Mod$ and $S$ is a set of finitely presented $R$-modules, the proper class of all $\Hom(\mathcal{S},-)$-exact sequences coincides with $\tau^{-1}(Tr(\mathcal{S}))$, where $Tr$ is the Auslander-Bridger transpose of the finitely presented $R$-modules, see \cite[Theorem 8.3]{Sklyarenko}.
+Suppose that $\A$ is a Grothendieck category with a closed symmetric monoidal structure $\otimes$.
+Let $\mathcal{S}$ be a set of objects in $\A$.
+Then the \textit{exact structure flatly generated by} $\mathcal{S}$, denoted by $\tau^{-1}(\mathcal{S})$, consists of all short exact sequences $\mathbb{E}$ which remain exact under $-\otimes S$, for every $S\in \mathcal{S}$.
+It is clearly closed under direct limits.
+Besides, one can easily show that it has enough injectives.
+In particular, when $\A=R\Mod$ and $S$ is a set of finitely presented $R$-modules, the exact structure projectively generated by $\mathcal{S}$ coincides with $\tau^{-1}(Tr(\mathcal{S}))$, where $Tr$ is the Auslander-Bridger transpose of the finitely presented $R$-modules, see \cite[Theorem 8.3]{Sklyarenko}.

-\begin{corollary} The following ideals are special covering in $\C$. \begin{enumerate} \item $\Phi(\P_{\aleph_0})$, for any locally finitely presented category $\C$, \item $\Phi(\P_{\otimes})$, for any Grothendieck closed symmetric monoidal category $\C$, \end{enumerate} \end{corollary} The main advantage of geometrical purity is that it provides a wide class of categories whose proper purity concept may be obtained through a monoidal structure and recovers many of the known exact structures.
-For instance, the usual purity in $R\Mod$; the componentwise purity, as well as, the categorical purity in the category $\bfc(R)$ of complexes of $R$-modules; the usual purity on stalks in the category $\O_X \Mod$ of $\O_X$-modules; or the stalkwise purity in the category $\Qco(X)$ of quasi-coherent sheaves over a quasi-separated scheme $X$.